johnfrenchxyz/UGA/CAES/README.md

 ##In Progress:
-- Event Calendar - Changed caption on featured item to say "event"
 - Build Personnel Directory component.
 - Do windows test for nav and calendar icons.
 - News Main Page - Add a "subscription" button.
 How does this work in FACES now?